Admission Requirements

 Healthcare experience

 Healthcare experience (direct patient care, volunteering, and/or shadowing) is not required for application, however, is strongly encouraged as it is a component considered in our holistic review process.
-The program gives preference to applicants who have exposure to medicine and the PA profession, including PA shadowing, direct patient care, and indirect patient care such as scribing.
+The program gives preference to applicants who have exposure to medicine and the PA profession, including PA shadowing, direct patient care, indirect patient care such as scribing, and/or are members in a professional medical society or club.

 We understand that COVID made shadowing and direct patient care experiences limited in many circumstances for a period of time, and this is taken into consideration in the review process.